-For the current submission a simplified uncertainty analysis has been carried out as described in chapter 1.6.1.
-Uncertainties were accounted individually only for the key categories, whereas the rest of the sources was aggregated by gas and treated as four "rest" categories (CO_2 , CH_4 , N_2O , F-gases) with mean uncertainties according to Table 1-7.
-5C is not a key category and therefore its uncertainties are part of the "rest" categories with mean uncertainty for CO_2 , CH_4 and N_2O .
+For the current submission a simplified uncertainty analysis has been carried out as described in chapter 1.6.
+Uncertainties were accounted individually only for the key categories, whereas the rest of the sources was aggregated by gas and treated as four "rest" categories (CO2, CH4, N2O, F-gases) with mean uncertainties according to Table 1-7.
+5C is not a key category and therefore its uncertainties are part of the "rest" categories with mean uncertainty for CO2, CH4 and N2O.
+The combined uncertainty for CO2 is estimated 10%, for CH4 30%, and for N2O 80% (see Table 1-7).